IDinsight/ask-a-question/docs/blog/posts/content-tags.md

 The bar shown on the image below will allow to quickly manage tags.

-On the landing page, you can use the bar shown below to filter contents based on tags.
+On the landing page, you can use the tags bar to filter contents based on tags.

 ![old UI main screenshot](../images/tags-edit.png){: .blog-img }